Athari/YaLinqo/readme.md

 ### Alternatives

-Realistically, there're none.
+Realistically, there’re none.
 This is the only PHP library in existence which implements lazy evaluation, deals with keys in iterators properly, has documentation and actually works (until yet another breaking change in PHP), with everything else failing in 2+ ways.
 However, some alternatives are worth mentioning.

 * [**Laravel LazyCollection**](https://laravel.com/docs/collections#lazy-collections) (Laravel 6.0+) — The closest you can get to LINQ-to-objects in PHP without YaLinqo.
 Includes SQL-isms like `where('balance', '>', '100')`, Ruby-isms like `pluck('my.hair')`, random non-pure methods like `forget('name')` and other footguns, but largely functional.
 Note that lazy evaluation is opt-in: you need to call either `LazyCollection::make($iterable)` or `collect($array)->lazy()`.
 * [**RxPHP**](https://github.com/ReactiveX/RxPHP) — reactive (push) counterpart of the active (pull) LINQ, port of Rx.NET.
 A faithful implementation of Rx in PHP by people who actually use it.
 Highly recommended if you need complex transformations over asynchronous operations.